natanielruiz/deep-head-pose/README.md

   <img src="https://i.imgur.com/K7jhHOg.png" width="380"><br><br>
 </div>

 **Hopenet** is an accurate and easy to use head pose estimation network.
 Models have been trained on the 300W-LP dataset and have been tested on real data with good qualitative performance.
-For accuracy numbers and more details about the method please check the [paper](https://arxiv.org/abs/1710.00925).

 <div align="center">
 <img src="conan-cruise.gif" /><br><br>